A multiple criteria methodology for priority based portfolio selection: Discussion (insights from practice) and major conclusions

 \section{Discussion (insights from practice) and major conclusions}

 In this paper we have presented a new methodology for the prioritization and the consequent selection of a portfolio of projects in the urban context.
-We have shown how our methodology can be applied in a case study concerning cultural heritage projects in the culturally prominent city of Naples.
-The methodology could also be used in complex contexts such as in our case study.
-Our methodology has been proved to be acceptable to the actors involved in the process, allowing the points of view of the different actors to be integrated in the different steps of the procedure.
+We have showed how our methodology can be applied in a case study concerning cultural heritage projects in the prominent cultural city of Naples.
+The methodology could be also used in complex contexts such as in our case study.
+Our methodology has been proved to be well accepted from the actors involved in the process, allowing the standpoints of different actors to be integrated in the different steps of the procedure.

-The interaction with different experts and a representative of the municipality has enriched our study of multiple points of view and the decision has been built together with them.
-The interaction with them is an essential point, especially when decisions about public facilities have to be taken and justified to the public.
+The interaction with different specialists and a municipality representative has enriched our study of multiple standpoints and the decision has been built together with them.
+The interaction with them is an essential point especially when decision about public facilities have to be taken and justified to the public.

-The application has been developed in the context of cultural heritage, which needs huge investments to preserve artifacts that represent the history of the entire population.
-A strategy to investigate the benefits of the projects to be carried out and to support the decision can be a fundamental tool for governments and associations that need to cooperate with local businesses and companies in order to ensure that all the points of view will be included in the final decision.
+The application has been developed in the context of the cultural heritage, that needs huge investments to preserve artefacts that represent the history of the entire population.
+A strategy to investigate the benefits of the projects to carry out and to support the decision can be a fundamental tool for governments and associations that need to cooperate with the local business and companies in order to assure that all the standpoints will be included in the final decision.

-Even though here applied to a specific case study, the methodology can be easily extended to other fields of applications, especially considering the importance of justifying the expenses, which have been ever increasing in the last years.
+Even if applied to a specific case study, the method can be easily extended to other fields of applications, especially considering the importance of rationalizing the expenses ever increasing in the last years.